 The interest effect is the effect that a change in interest rates has on investments and RGDP following a price level change.

 A drop in the price level can influence interest rates, which in turn impacts investment.
-If the price level drops, it is similar to an increase in income because consumers can purchase the same basket of goods they purchased before the drop with less money.
-The savings or additional income is either invested in a savings account or used to purchase additional goods or services.
+If the price level drops, it is similar to an increase in income because consumers can use less money to purchase the same basket of goods they bought before the fall in the price level.
+The savings or additional income is either invested in a savings account or used to purchase more goods or services.
 The added savings increase the banking industry’s supply of loanable funds.
 Banks compete for loans by lowering their lending rates.
 In summary, the increase in the money supply to lend reduces the interest rate.
 The lower rate prompts some businesses to increase their investments to grow their businesses.

 Net Exports Effect: